sunfIowerField/TFA-FO4-G36/README.md

 ## Addendum
 * Uncompressed Normal Maps
 * Semi-Auto only for now
-* Attachments will be added later on
+* More attachments will be added later on